rayokota/hgraphdb/README.md

 Note that the indices support range queries, where the start of the range is inclusive and the end of the range is exclusive.

+An index can also be specified as a unique index.
+For a vertex index, this means only one node can have a particular property name-value for the given vertex label.
+For an edge index, this means only one edge of a specific vertex can have a particular property name-value for a given edge label.

+		graph.createIndex(IndexType.VERTEX, "person", "name", /* unique */ true);

 ## Using the Gremlin Console

 One benefit of having a TinkerPop layer to HBase is that a number of graph-related tools become available, which are all part of the TinkerPop ecosystem.
 These tools include the Gremlin DSL and the Gremlin console.
 To use HGraphDB in the Gremlin console, run the following commands: